justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-an-exchange-rate-provider/README.md

 }
 ```

 > We identify the currencies we need by their currency codes, which we then compare to a JSON array of currencies to get their respective rates.
-Finally we perform the calculation and return the result as a [BigDecimal](https://docs.oracle.com/javase/8/docs/api/java/math/BigDecimal.html).
-While they are less important details for this example, you can also see this class's implementation of `_getStaticExchangeRates()` and `_getRateForCode()` by visiting [F2Y1ExchangeRateProvider.java](https://github.com/liferay/liferay-help/blob/master/commerce/developer-guide/tutorial/implementing-an-exchange-rate-provider/liferay-f2y1.zip/f2y1-impl/src/main/java/com/acme/f2y1/internal/commerce/exchange/rate/provider/F2Y1ExchangeRateProvider.java).
+Finally we perform the calculation and return the result as a `BigDecimal`.
+While they are less important details for this example, you can also see this class's implementation of `_getStaticExchangeRates()` and `_getRateForCode()` by visiting [F2Y1ExchangeRateProvider.java](./liferay-f2y1.zip/f2y1-impl/src/main/java/com/acme/f2y1/internal/commerce/currency/util/F2Y1ExchangeRateProvider.java).
 >
 > We need to use the `CommerceCurrency` object for the two currencies to get the information we need, like their currency codes.
-To find more methods you can use with a `CommerceCurrency` object, see [CommerceCurrencyModel.java](https://raw.githubusercontent.com/liferay/com-liferay-commerce/7.1.x/commerce-currency-api/src/main/java/com/liferay/commerce/currency/model/CommerceCurrencyModel.java).
+To find more methods you can use with a `CommerceCurrency` object, see [CommerceCurrency.java](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-currency-api/src/main/java/com/liferay/commerce/currency/model/CommerceCurrency.java) and [CommerceCurrencyModel.java](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-currency-api/src/main/java/com/liferay/commerce/currency/model/CommerceCurrencyModel.java).

 ## Conclusion